MaynardMiner/MM.Hash/README.md

 -HiveOS full integration.

+-Displays close to real-time monitoring, directly from miners to HiveOS website.
+Allows for HiveOS monitoring and graph data.

 -Every part of the code has a double-checking feature, to ensure real time monitoring.

 -More hard drive integration, less storage on RAM.